Every modifier in the picker, on one page.

 Why it matters: Brutality is the most serious foul: instant ejection and a 4-minute man-down.
 Tracking it flags the discipline incidents directors need to review.

-Check when the player drew an exclusion against them — i.e. the opposing player got kicked out for fouling them.
+Tap when the offensive player drew an exclusion against them — i.e. the opposing player got kicked out for fouling them.

-Tap the 5m action button when the play was a 5-meter penalty shot.
-Tick whether it was made (Goal / 5m) or missed.
+Tap the 5m action button when the offensive player takes a 5-meter penalty shot.
+Pick whether it was made (Goal / 5m) or missed.